The Human Body in Traditional Chinese Medicine (TCM)

 Fu refers to organs that are yang.
 They are the triple burner, small intestine, large intestine, gallbladder, urinary bladder, and stomach.

 Each zang has a fu, and every zang-fu pair corresponds to one of the five phases.
 The chart below shows this relationship.

 Jing-luo: Each of the Zung-fu pairs has 12 Jing-luo or major pathways where qi, blood, and body fluids flow through, known as the 12 Principal Meridians.
 They run from the Zung-fu organs to the limbs and joints.
 There are 8 extraordinary meridians, which connects the 12 Principal Meridians.
 From these 20 meridians, extends a network of nearly 400 points!

 The numerous meridians and acupoints are visually represented in the famous acupuncture models that many are familiar with.

 An exact replica of models used in our Miami classrooms

 The relationship between yin-yang, Wu Xing, functional entities, and the meridians can be complex and difficult to understand at first.
 However, in the coming weeks, we will expand and discuss these holistic concepts in greater detail.

 So far, we have assumed a balanced or ziran state of the functional entities.
 What happens when yin-yang or qi levels become unbalanced?
-In the next installment of our series, we will discuss the Traditional Chinese Medical view of illness and methods for diagnosis.
+Coming up, we will discuss the Traditional Chinese Medical view of health and illness, and TCM methods for diagnosis.